Charleston church shooting: Perpetrator

 Dylann Storm Roof was named by the Federal Bureau of Investigation (FBI) as the suspected killer after his father and uncle contacted police to positively identify him upon seeing security photos of him in the news.
 Roof was born in Columbia, South Carolina, and was living in largely African-American Eastover at the time of the attack.
 Roof had a prior police record consisting of two arrests, for trespassing and drug possession, both made in the months before the attack.
 According to then FBI Director James Comey, a police report detailing Roof's admission to a narcotics offense should have prevented him from purchasing the weapon used in the shooting.
 An administrative error within the National Instant Criminal Background Check System (NICS) excluded Roof's admission (though not the arrest itself) from appearing on his mandatory background check.

 His Facebook page included an image of Roof wearing a jacket decorated with two emblems popular among American white supremacists: the flag of the former Rhodesia (now known as Zimbabwe) and the flag of apartheid-era South Africa.
 Roof reportedly told friends and neighbors he intended to kill people, including a plot to attack the College of Charleston, but his claims were not taken seriously.
 On June 20, bloggers discovered a website called "The Last Rhodesian" (www.lastrhodesian.com); it had been registered to a "Dylann Roof" on February 9, 2015.
-The website included what appeared to be an unsigned manifesto containing Roof's opinions of "Blacks", "Jews", "Hispanics" and "East Asians", as well as a cache of photos, including an image of Roof posing with a handgun and a Confederate Battle Flag.
+The website included what appeared to be an unsigned manifesto containing Roof's opinions of East Asians, Blacks, Jews and Hispanics as well as a cache of photos, including an image of Roof posing with a handgun and a Confederate Battle Flag.
 In this manifesto, Roof says he became "racially aware" as a result of the 2012 killing of Trayvon Martin, writing that when he learned about the incident, he read about it, concluding that George Zimmerman had been in the right.
 He did not understand the controversy about it.
 He said he searched for "black on White [sic] crime" on Google and found the website of a white supremacist group, the Council of Conservative Citizens, where he read "pages upon pages" of cases involving black people murdering white people.
 Roof wrote that he had "never been the same since that day".